intoc/csm/readme.md

 corresponding button.

 ## Command Line
-iCSM is also a (nearly) fully functional command-line program.
+csm is also a fully functional command-line program.
 In order to use it without the GUI, you must start it with the `–nogui` option.

 *Usage*: `csm [path to image directory] [param1=val1] [param2=val2] [...]`

 You can actually put the path anywhere in the command, as long as it's in quotes.
 If you omit the path, then the current directory will be used.
 Parameters may be in any order, and they don't all have to be used.

 ### Parameters
 | Parameter | Name | Type | Default | Description |